01speed1/mellas_checks/.github/instructions/business.instructions.md

 1. Ensure or create schedule version snapshot V for that template and implicit date.
 2. Enumerate ordered blocks.
-3. For each block subject list its materials via SubjectMaterial at snapshot time.
+3. For each block subject list its materials via TemplateSubjectMaterial for that template at snapshot time.
 4. Build checklist items preserving subject order.
 5. Persist or hydrate states.